hg484/Product-Matching-using-Deep-Learning/README.md

 ### Deployed Web App : [http://product-matching-webapp.el.r.appspot.com/](http://product-matching-webapp.el.r.appspot.com/)

-E-commerce has seen a increadible surge in users over the past few years.Thus for each E-commerce company it is has become increabily important to provide high quality search results and recommendations.With millions of third party sellers operating on their websites ,the process of distinguishing  between products have become increasing difficult
+E-commerce has seen an incredible surge in terms of the users over the past few years.
+The transition to E-commerce has been further accelerated by the COVID-19 pandemic.
+Thus for each E-commerce companies, it is has become increasingly important to provide high-quality search results and recommendations.
+With millions of third-party sellers operating on their websites, the process of distinguishing between products have become increasingly difficult.

-**Thus the Goal of this project is to develop an efficient stratergy to find similar products avaliable by utilizing the product's image and text label.**
+**The Goal of this project is to develop an efficient strategy to find similar products available on an e-commerce website by utilizing the product's image and text label.**

 ### Few Examples:
 #### Example 1: